simonabj/ProgressMeter.jl/README.md

 # ProgressMeter.jl

-This is a fork of Tim Holy's excelent Julia Progress Meter.
+This is a fork of Tim Holy's excellent progress meter package.
 It adds support for multiple progress meters from worker processes using a new `pmap` function.

 ## Usage